The Case Against Saying 'Amen' to Everything

 People should not ask others to type "Amen" to something they have posted.
 It is manipulation when they do that.
 An "Amen" should come freely and not after a request has been made.

 A person should never say "Amen" to something he does not agree to and believe.
 Whenever someone says the word, he becomes an accessory to what he is agreeing to.

 No one should ever say "Amen" just because others are saying it.
-Instead, it is very appropriate if someone is in personal agreement with something that has just been stated.
-Saying "Amen" after a statement that has been said is acknowledging the statement is true.
+Instead, it is very appropriate if someone is in a personal agreement with something that has just been stated.
+Saying "Amen" after a statement that has been said is acknowledging a person agrees with the statement and believes it is true.

 Everything the preacher says in the pulpit should be true.
 Does that mean an "Amen" should be shouted throughout the entire sermon?